 Intel says it can add up to eight slices to a graphics card, totaling 32 Xe Cores and 512 XMX and vector units.
 We don’t know how future architectures will work, but Intel says that Xe HPG is a scalable architecture.
 In the future, we’ll likely see smaller, more efficient processes alongside more render slices on a card.

 For a while, we’ve mostly had bad news about the performance of Intel Arc.
 Driver issues prevented the GPUs from doing a good job, and it was also revealed that the GPUs may always struggle in some games.
 This is because they’re optimized for modern APIs, like DirectX 12 and Vulkan, but not for DirectX 11 and older, which could make them perform poorly in older titles.
-Intel is aware of this and is actively working on it, but it also decided to price the GPU competitively to make up for that issue.
+Intel is aware of this and is actively working on it.

 As for the mobile cards, they are (sort of) here, but the benchmarks have still been fairly sparse.
 We’ve seen synthetic benchmarks of the Arc A770M and A750M, in which the flagship was able to compete with Nvidia’s RTX 3070.
 Intel itself has also released some official benchmarks of the cards, but vendor benchmarks are not always the best source when it comes to gauging performance.
 In these tests, the Arc A770M was faster than the RTX 3060 mobile, and the Arc A730M beat the RTX 3050 Ti mobile.